 (c) Membership.
 The Commission shall consist of 15 members, including 3 ex officio members: the State Superintendent of Education or

-his or her designee, the Director of Commerce and Economic Opportunity or his or her designee, and the Director of Historic Sites and Preservation or his or her designee; and 12 public
+his or her designee, the Director of Commerce and Economic Opportunity or his or her designee, and the Director or his or her designee; and 12 public

 members.
 Public members shall be appointed as follows: